How To Make your Husband Feel Loved: 5 Best Ideas

 #1 – Make sure you speak their language.

-For most of us, we express our love for our partners the way that we want to be loved.
-If we like hugs, we give them to our partner, hoping that they will feel our love for them.
-Or we might give them gifts, showing them that way that we are attached to them.
+Most of us express our love for our partners the way we want to be loved.
+If we like hugs, we give them to our partner, hoping they will feel our love for them.
+Or we might give them gifts, showing them that we are attached to them.

-Unfortunately, this tactic can fail because, in spite of our efforts, if our partner needs something different to feel loved then our efforts will fall flat.
+Unfortunately, this tactic can fail because, despite our efforts, if our partner needs something different to feel loved, then our efforts will fall flat.

 Fortunately, there is a tool at hand that will help you learn to understand ways to make your husband feel loved.

-In his book, The 5 Love Languages, Gary Chapman lists 5 ways that someone wants to be loved – physical touch, words of affection, quality time, acts of service and receiving gifts.
-If you can understand what your partner needs to feel loved then you can do those things, instead of what you need.
+In his book, The 5 Love Languages, Gary Chapman lists 5 ways someone wants to be loved – physical touch, words of affection, quality time, acts of service and receiving gifts.
+If you can understand what your partner needs to feel loved, then you can do those things instead of what you need.
 And they will feel loved.